 Q: What is the normal annual interest rate for mortgages in Taiwan?

-A: The average annual interest rate for mortgages in Taiwan is between 1.5 and 1.7%.
+A: The average annual interest rate for mortgages in Taiwan is around 2% and growing.

 Q: What is the average down payment on a house in Taiwan?

 A: The average down payment is about 25%-30% of the housing price.
 This is part of why interest rates are so low.